 Knowing grammatical rules such as when to use commonly confused words like insure, ensure, and assure can make your writing sound more professional.
-Use yourDictionary's guide to help you
+Use yourDictionary's help to guide you.

 Insure does relate to the buying and selling of insurance.
-However, people can also use it to mean "to make sure, certain, or secure," according to yourDictionary.
+However, people can also use it to mean "to make sure of something."
 While you can often substitute ensure for insure, it is most often used in relation to the insurance industry in American English.
 For example:

 Ensure and insure can be considered synonyms because of their interchangeability.
-In fact, insure is actually within the definition of ensure at yourDictionary: "to make sure or certain; insure."
+In fact, insure has a very similar definition to ensure: "to make something certain or safe."
 Use ensure in the following ways:

-You can also use insure in any of the previous sentences ( Billy was to insure that the computer was packed safely.) without changing the meaning of the sentence, according to yourDictionary.
+You can also use insure in any of the previous sentences (Billy was to insure that the computer was packed safely.) without changing the meaning of the sentence.
 While either way is technically correct, it is important to note again that insure is most frequently associated with the commercial insurance industry.
 In that instance, you cannot substitute ensure for insure.

-Just like insure and ensure, assure means "to make certain; ensure," according to yourDictionary.
-However, as yourDictionary points out, only assure is used "with reference to a person in the sense of 'to set the mind at rest.'"
+Just like insure and ensure, assure means "to make a statement for the purpose of inspiring morale or belief in someone or to make someone confident in their beliefs and ideas."
+However, only assure is used "with reference to a person in the sense of 'to make someone confident.'"
 To illustrate this, consider the following examples:

 Knowing the meaning of insure, ensure, and assure does not help differentiate among the three words, because they all have the same definition.
 Despite that, they cannot always be used interchangeably.